-Speaking of the annual meeting, this year the congregation will meet on March 5 to look back, look ahead, and give thanks to God for the opportunity to serve together.
+Plan ahead for the annual meeting: we will meet on March 5 to look back, look ahead, and give thanks to God for the opportunity to serve together.
 Lunch included!

 Winter in Pearen Park!
 When the ice returns, volunteers are invited to help fit skates and helmets, help kids skate, or shovel when needed.
 There are also spots on the rink-building team (you get to use the hose!).
 Email firstname.lastname@example.org or phone 416-614-3371 for more infomation.
 Pearen Park is off Eglinton Ave, two blocks west of Weston Road.

 Come, volunteer and share a meal with your neighbours!
 Weekend Community Kitchens at MDNC (1269 Weston Road): Every Saturday for dinner (5 to 7 pm) and Sunday for brunch (10.30 am to 12.30 pm) community gets together to cook and share a meal.
 You're in church for the latter, but you can tell a friend.